 The BTS or Sky Train is surprising easily to navigate once you get the hang of it.
 We caught three trains during our one day in Bangkok and each one was efficient and simple, if a little crowded in the city centre.
 After the first time we even used the automated ticket machines!

 By my count we managed seven of ten the items on our one day in Bangkok checklist although we did tick off two more in Patong.
 Not a bad effort all considered and we had a fantastic day!
 If you have a little more time in Bangkok check out these fabulous places to stay in Bankgok and these 20 things to do in Bankgok for inspiration.
+If you are looking to explore further afield try these great day trips from Bangkok.
 I’m sure you will find something to love!

 What would you do if you only had one day in Bangkok?
 I’d love to hear your thoughts in the comments below.